 Notification of Family, Roommates, Faculty, and Others.
 In deciding whether and how to notify family, roommates, teachers and others regarding a student’s threatening behaviors, the team shall comply with FERPA.
 The team shall consider what prevents it from notifying significant others in a student’s life about the student’s potentially threatening behaviors and there shall be a presumption in favor of providing timely notice to persons affected by a student’s threatening behaviors.

-Persons reporting incidents shall be kept informed of the progress of the team, but may not be given therapeutic details of specific action steps unless the student has provided written permission.
+Persons reporting incidents shall be kept informed of the progress of the team, but may not be given therapeutic details of specific action steps unless the student has provided written permission to do so.

 Ongoing Monitoring.
-The Dean of Students will review on-going cases to determine if there are students who may need follow up contact in order to determine if their distress has gone dormant but still in evidence or need for continued assistance.
+The Case Manager will review on-going cases to determine if there are students who may need follow up contact in order to determine if their distress has gone dormant but still in evidence or need for continued assistance.
 If necessary, the BIT will be consulted.